surveycto/conjoint/extras/use-case-details.md

 7. Pickles
 8. Avocado

-As you can see, the *levels* for each attribute don’t have to be the same number (what?).
+As you can see, the number of *levels* for each attribute don’t have to be the same.
 In the form, we define attributes and the possible levels for each attribute in [*calculate* fields](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html).
-We then pass these to the field plug-in.
-For each field, the plug-in randomly displays a combination of attributes and you can select the preferred option using the buttons.
+We then pass these to the field plug-in which puts together combinations of attributes at specific levels to create product profiles.
+For each field, the plug-in randomly displays two profiles and you can select the preferred option using the buttons.
 Once a selection is confirmed and you move to the next screen, you won’t be able to edit your choice (the buttons are disabled).